 - the same color as the surrounding skin

 The color of genital warts can depend on a person’s skin tone.
 For example, a person with darker skin may notice warts are slightly darker than their skin tone.
-Sometimes the warts are tiny and difficult to see.

 Although genital warts are usually painless, some people experience itching, bleeding, or burning.